 In association with Rip It Up, Light on the Shore brought together major bands, artists and collectives to celebrate the diversity, virtuosity and originality of Scottish popular music as part of the Edinburgh International Festival.

 Anna Meredith © Kate Bones

 s t a r g a z e

 Edinburgh University Old Quad

 28 September 2018

-A visceral collision of alternative rock, live painting/projection and architecture, this outdoor show will transport its audience into sensual overload through a live union of sound and vision.
-The line up consists of Fay Fife (The Rezillos) on vocals and theremin, artist Maria Rud, Ted McKenna (The Sensational Alex Harvey Band) on drums and percussion, Kid Congo Powers (The Cramps/The Gun Club/The Bad Seeds) on guitar and vocals, Chris Agnew (The Rezillos) on bass and Marilyn Carino on electronics +vocals, with a prelude reading by Rula Lenska.
+A visceral collision of alternative rock, live painting/projection and architecture, this outdoor show transported its audience into sensual overload through a live union of sound and vision.
+The line up consisted of Fay Fife (The Rezillos) on vocals and theremin, artist Maria Rud, Ted McKenna (The Sensational Alex Harvey Band) on drums and percussion, Kid Congo Powers (The Cramps/The Gun Club/The Bad Seeds) on guitar and vocals, Chris Agnew (The Rezillos) on bass and Marilyn Carino on electronics +vocals, with a prelude reading by Rula Lenska.